safenetwork/montreal.safenetwork.org/_posts/2016-10-13-an-introduction-to-the-safe-api.md

 [David](https://github.com/davidmtl) will first explain what SAFE Launcher is and why developers should use it.
 He will then present the high-level APIs (Authorization, NFS and DNS) exposed by SAFE Launcher.
 He will also demo 2 apps he built: SafeEditor and SafeNote.

-[Francis](https://github.com/frabrunelle) will first explain the new low-level APIs (Structured Data, Immutable Data, Appendable Data and Data Identifier) exposed by SAFE Launcher.
+[Francis](https://github.com/frabrunelle) will talk about the new low-level APIs (Structured Data, Immutable Data, Appendable Data and Data Identifier) exposed by SAFE Launcher.
 He will then present the first 2 tutorials of the [SAFE Dev Tutorials](https://tutorials.safedev.org/) series.
 He will also talk about the new [SAFE API Docs](https://api.safedev.org/) website.

 Both presentations will be in French.